Demonology: Christianity

-A number of authors throughout Christian history have written about demons for a variety of purposes.
+Several authors throughout Christian history have written about demons for a variety of purposes.
 Theologians like Thomas Aquinas wrote concerning the behaviors of which Christians should be aware, while witch hunters like Heinrich Kramer wrote about how to find and what to do with people they believed were involved with demons.
 Some texts such as the Lesser Key of Solomon or The Grimoire of Pope Honorius (although these, the earliest manuscripts, were from well after these individuals had died) are written with instructions on how to summon demons in the name of God and often were claimed to have been written by individuals respected within the Church.
 These latter texts were usually more detailed, giving names, ranks, and descriptions of demons individually and categorically.
 Most Christians commonly reject these texts as either diabolical or fictitious.
 Catholics accused Lutherans of believing in diabolatry or that the devil had unlimited powers.

-In modern times, some demonological texts have been written by Christians, usually in a similar vein of Thomas Aquinas, explaining their effects in the world and how faith may lessen or eliminate damage by them.
+In modern times, some demonological texts have been written by Christians, usually in a similar vein to Thomas Aquinas, explaining their effects in the world and how faith may lessen or eliminate damage by them.
 A few Christian authors, such as Jack Chick and John Todd, write with intentions similar to Kramer, proclaiming that demons and their human agents are active in the world.
 These claims can stray from mainstream ideology, and may include such beliefs as that Christian rock is a means through which demons influence people.
 Not all Christians believe that demons exist in the literal sense.
 Some believe that the New Testament's exorcism language was originally part of curing ceremonies for what are now recognized as epilepsy, mental illness, etc.